Exposing the Enemy and Going Forth with the Truth

 Deuteronomy 10:8

 The tribe of Levi was to be “separated.”
-As the special priests and ministers unto the Lord, they were to be set apart by special ceremonial, behavioral, and moral rules from the rest of the people.
+As the special priests and ministers unto the Lord, they were to be set apart by special ceremonial and behavioral rules from the rest of the people.
 They were supposed to live “different” lives.
 They were also set apart unto God, devoted totally to standing before Him, and to blessing His Name.

 Wherefore Levi hath no part nor inheritance with his brethren; the LORD is his inheritance, according as the LORD thy God promised him.